CodeYourFuture/curriculum/content/portfolio/blocks/interfaces/index.md

 ### Simplicity

 Simple means _easy to understand_.
 Think of the number of times you've used a website and it's been impossible to find the things you need.
 Your user interface should be simple and intuitive.

-Users should be able to figure how to navigate and make sense of your user interface with minimal effort.
+Users should be able to figure how to navigate and use the user interface with minimal effort.

 {{<note type="activity" title="discussion" >}}